renanlmiranda/renanlmiranda/README.md

 ---

-#### NOTE: Most Used Languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.
+##### NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of github-readme-stats

 <br />